-An SMS will be sent on the day of absence if a reason is not supplied by 9am, and subsequent emails/letters until the absence is resolved.
+An SMS will be sent on the day of absence if a reason is not supplied by 9am, and subsequent phone calls/emails/letters until the absence is resolved.

-The school will contact parents via an SMS message if a student has been marked absent by 10 am and a follow up SMS at 3:15 PM when no contact has been received from a parent.
 If there is no further contact with the school and absence is still unresolved, an email is sent at the end of the week (every Friday).
 If the absence still remains UNRESOLVED, a letter is sent to the parent to provide an acceptable reason.
 Parental interviews with the Principal or Deputy Principal Students will be required for those who are continually late or absent from school.